 Give Your Personal Growth Tree What It Needs

 Trees have, quite clearly, done a marvelous job of surviving all on their own.
 But it is remarkable what can happen with just a bit of intervention in their favor.
 The better a tree is cared for, the mightier it will become.

 Trees need sun, water, and food.
-Not every tree needs the same amount or sort of sun, water, or food.
-And it’s very similar when it comes to your goals.
+Not every tree needs the same amount of sun, water, or food.
+And it’s very similar when it comes to your goals:

 These are the things that feed your success, give it life, and allow it to grow.
-Find the sun to shine down on your goals and give them a reason to reach higher and higher.
-Give them enough water, and good, healthy soil.
+So find the sun to shine down on your goals and give them a reason to reach higher and higher.
+Give them enough water and good, healthy soil.

-Pay attention to what your unique tree needs, and then give it those things.
+It’s best to pay attention to your unique tree’s needs and then give it those things.
 Don’t let it fall to neglect, but don’t smother it either.
-Find the approach that works for you.
+Instead, find the approach that works for you.

-Give your journey the same amount of tailored love and attention my mother-in-law gives her garden, and the tree of your life will do nothing but thrive.
+Give your journey the same amount of tailored love and attention my mother-in-law gives her garden, and your personal growth tree will do nothing but thrive.

 Trim the Branches

-Not every step in personal growth, nor in biological growth, is a perfect step forward.
-Sometimes there are dead ends, or branches that were once full of life and are now holding us back.
-It’s okay, essential even, to trim these branches from time to time.
+Not every step in personal growth or biological growth is a perfect step forward.
+Sometimes there are branches that were once full of life and are now holding us back.
+So it’s okay, essential even, to trim these branches from time to time.

 More is not always better.
 Sometimes less is the answer.